 Getting great content out of AIs is difficult.
 It takes a lot of work and rework.
 Just imagine walking up to a smart person on the street and saying “make me an adventure” and expecting it to be anywhere near good.
 In the hands of experts, though, I think you could get great content.
 And, you could probably get more content. — Cote, The AI Apprentice’s Adventures

 Newer writers often stop at the first prompt because the output looks clean and convincing.
-The challenge is that polish isn’t the same as insight or depth.
+The problem is that polish isn’t the same as insight or depth.
 Without the judgment that comes from wrestling with ideas and words over time, it’s harder to see when the model is basically just winging it.

 This reality is the defining rule of the AI age.
 Computing has always relied on its shorthand maxims, starting with the 1960s classic: Garbage in, garbage out.
 AI has simply added its own corollary: Wisdom in, resonance out.